 Publishing your Master’s Thesis at Brandeis

-A step-by-step pdf guide to submitting your Master’s Thesis to the Brandeis Institutional Repository can be found here.
+A step-by-step guide to submitting your Master’s Thesis to the Brandeis Institutional Repository (BIR) can be found here.

 As part of the requirements for the Master’s degree, as specified in the University Bulletin, the Graduate School of Arts and Sciences (GSAS) requires electronic submission of your thesis to the Brandeis Institutional Repository.
 In addition, the Certification of Master’s Thesis Acceptance Form must be turned into the GSAS Office one day before the specified submission deadline outlined in the University’s Academic Calendar.

-GSAS collaborates with Library and Technology Services for submission and archiving of electronic versions of theses through electronic deposit to the GSAS Master’s Thesis Collection in the Brandeis Institutional Repository.
+GSAS collaborates with the Brandeis Library for submission and archiving of electronic versions of theses through electronic deposit to the GSAS Master’s Thesis Collection in the BIR.
 Authors may find this advantageous since an electronic version of the thesis can include photographs,simulations, video clips and sound, thumbnail pages, and links to aid navigation through the document.
 Adding color to diagrams of molecules and simulating three-dimensional models would enhance the impact and possibly clarify for readers some of your ideas.

 Save a Microsoft Word .doc/.docx version of your thesis in addition to the PDF file you will eventually create in Adobe Acrobat.
-NAME your file with your last name, “thesis”, and year of completion.
+Name your file with your last name, “thesis”, and year of completion.
 No spaces should appear in the filename.
-Example: JeromeThesis2013.pdf
+Example: SmithThesis2018.pdf

-Once your thesis is in a suitable PDF format for submission, go to http://bir.brandeis.edu and select “login” under My Account.
+Once your thesis is in a suitable PDF format for submission, go to the BIR and select “login” under My Account.
 Use your UNet ID and password to log in.
 Select the Submissions option under My Account.
 This will take you to the first step of the submission process.

-Once published, your thesis will be available on the World Wide Web as well as through the LOUIS system.
+Once published, your thesis will be available on the World Wide Web as well as through OneSearch.
 In some circumstances, it may be possible to limit access to your work through a temporary embargo.
-Contact GSAS to discuss limitations on access.
+Contact GSAS first to discuss limitations on access.